Symplectic Frieze Patterns: Cluster algebras

 \subsection{Preliminaries}

-Cluster algebras are due to Fomin and Zelevinsky \cite{FZ1}, \cite{FZ2}.
+Cluster algebras are due to Fomin and Zelevinsky \cite{FZ1,FZ2}.
 They are commutative associative algebras defined by generators and relations inside a field of fractions.
-The generators and relations of a cluster algebra are not given from the begining but they are produced recursively.
+The generators and relations of a cluster algebra are not given from the beginning but are produced recursively.

 A \textit{seed} in a cluster algebra is a couple $\Sigma=((u_{1},\ldots, u_{m}), B)$, where $(u_{1},\ldots, u_{m})$ is a transcendence basis of $\C(x_{1}, \ldots, x_{m})$ over $\C$ and $B$ is a skew-symmetrizable matrix of integer entries (alternatively the matrices can be replaced by quivers).
 The initial seed $\Sigma_{0}=((x_{1}, \ldots, x_{m}),B_{0})$ is the initial data needed to generate the entire cluster algebra.
 All seeds are created by a process of mutation from $\Sigma_{0}$.
 The variables created by mutations are called \textit{cluster variables}, they come grouped in a $m$-tuple called \textit{cluster}.
 The complex cluster algebra $\A_{\Sigma_{0}}$ is the subalgebra of $\C(x_{1}, \ldots, x_{m})$ generated by all the cluster variables.